 Keep your bottle clean

 Try to avoid touching the bottle to your eye, as this could contaminate your drops.

 If you have an eye condition that could be treated with drops, schedule an appointment with a CEENTA doctor.
 They’ll diagnose you, come up with a treatment, and if you need drops, they’ll discuss these techniques in person.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with Dr. Saltzmann?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.